Emergency Medicine PA Fellowship

 Starting Date: Currently March or June

-The mission of the Emergency Medicine PA Residency Program is to provide a post-graduate specialty training program for physician assistants that will promote excellence in emergency department patient care with a focus on critical care knowledge and procedures.
-PA residents undergo intensive didactic and clinical training preparing them to be skilled partners in care delivery in emergency, acute care, and intensive care settings.
-Vision Statement: The vision of the Regions Hospital EM PA Residency Program is to be an educational partner in the improvement of the health of our patients and communities.
+The mission of the Emergency Medicine PA Fellowship Program is to provide a post-graduate specialty training program for physician assistants that will promote excellence in emergency department patient care with a focus on critical care knowledge and procedures.
+PA Fellows undergo intensive didactic and clinical training preparing them to be skilled partners in care delivery in emergency, acute care, and intensive care settings.
+Vision Statement: The vision of the Regions Hospital EM PA Fellowship Program is to be an educational partner in the improvement of the health of our patients and communities.

-Regions Hospital PA residents are required to study the core content curriculum that is required for emergency medicine physician board certification.
-PA residents participate in weekly conferences with the EM physician residents.
+Regions Hospital PA Fellows are required to study the core content curriculum that is required for emergency medicine physician board certification.
+PA Fellows participate in weekly conferences with the EM physician residents.
 They are required to certify in ACLS, PALS, and ATLS.
-PA residents participate in skills workshops including procedure labs and simulation labs.
+PA Fellows participate in skills workshops including procedure labs and simulation labs.
 There is opportunity for additional training in Ultrasound, EMS, Toxicology, International Emergency Medicine, and research studies.

 18 Month Clinical Rotation Schedule

 - 7 months Emergency Medicine at Regions